 3.2 Mission Design

-The trajectory of the New Horizons spacecraft is designed to satisfy the science goals listed in Section 2.
-Mission design is covered in more detail in Gao and Farquar, this issue.
+The trajectory of the New Horizons spacecraft is designed to satisfy the science goals listed in Sect.
+2. Mission design is covered in more detail in Guo and Farquhar (2008).
 The mission design satisfies the following requirements: